peazz/easy-wordpress-metaboxes/README.md

 E) $input_type - 'text' or 'select' input type<br />
 *D) $input options - If using 'select' input type, pass an array to populate the meta box<br />

-<u>your final code for a regular 'text input type' should look like this:</u>
+<b>your final code for a regular 'text input type' should look like this:</b>

 $text_box = new wcd_metaboxes;
 $text_box -> set_meta_box('text_box', 'Text Box', 'custom-post-type', 'Enter Text Box Name:', 'text');

-<u>your final code for a 'select input type' should look like this:</u>
+<b>your final code for a 'select input type' should look like this:</b>

 $input_options = array(
 	'Option 1',